HomeBusinessMarketingDe-influencing Is the Latest Trend on TikTok

 Influencers consistently make videos where they visit stores and show off product hauls to their viewers.
 They make shopping seem like such a fun and exciting hobby.

 Shopping should never be seen as a regular hobby.
 Shopping should be a means to get the items that you need and, occasionally, what you want.
-It’s not financially sustainable to keep spending your money on non-essentials on a regular basis.
+It’s not financially sustainable to keep spending your money on non-essentials regularly.

 Don’t Be a Collector

-When you’re scrolling through your feed, you’ll see influencers with incredible collections of high-end makeup, designer shoes and expensive tech.
-If you’re hoping to save money, you need to stop following suit.
+When you’re scrolling through your feed, you’ll see influencers with incredible collections of high-end makeup, designer shoes, and expensive tech.
+If you hope to save money, you must stop following suit.
 You’ll spend less when you shrink your expectations and keep your collections small.

 Hit Unfollow

-If you’re feeling the pressure to keep up with the Joneses, then it might be a good idea to unfollow these influencers on TikTok.
+If you’re feeling pressure to keep up with the Joneses, unfollowing these influencers on TikTok might be a good idea.
 Get them off your feed.
 If you keep scrolling past this type of content, you can click “not interested” to help the algorithm match your de-influencing needs.
 And if that doesn’t work, you might need a social media detox for a little bit.

 Denis Ava